What Is New York Comic Con?

 Please read this entire policy before attending New York Comic Con.
 Failure to follow this policy may result in your removal from the convention without refund.
 This policy applies to any and all venues hosting New York Comic Con events.

-Prop weapons and prop firearms will be allowed providing they are composed of foam or cardboard only.
+- Toy guns as long as they do not look like real ones, cannot function or shoot projectiles and have an orange tip on the barrel.
 The barrel of all prop firearms must be covered with brightly-colored caps.
 Prop bows will be allowed providing all arrows have soft tips made of foam or cardboard.

 If you're bringing, buying or selling something that could maim, damage or cause bodily harm, we're going to take issue.
 The following items are forbidden at NYCC: